weoil/lynx-stack/.changeset/cruel-aliens-hunt.md

 feat: remove extra div #lynx-view-root

 In this commit we've re-implemented the lynx-view's auto-size.
-Now we use the contain:content instead of resizeobserver.
+Now we use the `contain:content` instead of `resizeObserver`.